-- 1. Education programme (curriculum) and final examination - a. approving the individual examination programme of the student; - b. determining whether the student meets the conditions that have been established regarding the knowledge, understanding and skills that are required for passing the final examination; - c. granting a degree certificate and supplement, and issuing the declaration of passed interim examinations (Article 7.11 WHW); - d. deciding on a request for postponed graduation; - e. granting permission to the student to take a flexible programme (Article 7.3d WHW). - 2.
-Interim examinations and exemptions - a. appointment of Examiners;
+- Education programme (curriculum) and final examination - a. approving the individual examination programme of the student; - determining whether a student or extraneus meets the conditions that have been established regarding the knowledge, understanding and skills that are required for passing the final examination; - c. granting a degree certificate and supplement, and issuing the declaration of passed interim examinations (Article 7.11 WHW); - d. deciding on a request for postponed graduation; - e. granting permission to a student to take a flexible programme (Article 7.3d WHW). - 2.
+Interim examinations and exemptions - a. appointment of Examiners; - b. adopting guidelines and instructions to assess the results of interim examinations and final examinations; - c. granting exemptions for one more interim examinations; - d. establishing rules for the course of affairs during interim examinations; - e. making decisions and/or taking measures as a result of fraud committed by a student. - 3.
+Other tasks and authorities